bocadilloproject/bocadillo/docs/how-to/middleware.md

 Middleware configuaration and initialisation can be performed by overriding its `__init__()` method, which is given the following:

-- `parent`: this is the parent middleware.
+- `inner`: this is the inner middleware that this middleware wraps.
 - `app`: this is the application instance which this middleware is being registered on.
 - `**kwargs`: any keyword arguments passed to `app.add_middleware()`.